 Grenada relaunched their new-and-improved second citizenship programme in 2013, and it has quickly become a major competitor for longer-running programmes like St. Kitts and Nevis.

 As with St. Kitts and Nevis, Grenadian citizenship has huge implications for global mobility.
-As of January 2017, the Grenadian passport entitles you to travel to 124 countries on visa-free or visa-on-arrival terms.
+As of January 2017, the Grenadian passport entitles you to travel to more than 120 countries on visa-free or visa-on-arrival terms.
 The Republic of China is an especially noteworthy inclusion on that list, as only 11 nationalities worldwide can access China visa-free.

 Even more noteworthy is Grenada’s status as a US treaty nation, allowing Grenadian citizens to apply for the US E2 Investor Visa.
 While Grenadian citizenship is no guarantee you’ll secure the E2 visa, if you do you’ll be entitled to live and work in the US for an additional investment of only USD 100,000.
 That could be a golden ticket onto American soil.